SharePlay secrets — 6 things you may not know about Apple's latest FaceTime feature

 One of the highlights of SharePlay is that it syncs up video and music so that everyone on a FaceTime call is experiencing the same thing at the same time.
 You also share controls so that anyone can pause or resume playback or even skip ahead to the part everyone else wants to see.

-The best part of this experience is that — for me on my test calls, anyway — these controls are pretty responsive.
+The best part of this experience — for me on my test calls, anyway — is that these controls are responsive.
 When I tap pause, playback stops nearly immediately for everyone on the FaceTime call.
-Credit the low latency of SharePlay sessions for the fact that aren't noticeable delays when you hit play and pause.
+Credit SharePlay's low latency for this level of seamlessness.

 SharePlay integrates with Apple TV